elfsternberg/LispInSmallPieces/README.md

 my own interpreter.
-After buying five different textbooks (*The Structure and Interpretation of Computer Programs*, aka "The Wizard Book", Friedman's *The Essentials of Programming Languages*, *Let over Lambda*, *On Lisp*, and finally *Lisp In Small Pieces*, I decided the last one gave the clearest step-by-step introduction.
+After buying five different textbooks (*The Structure and Interpretation of Computer Programs*, aka "The Wizard Book", Friedman's *The Essentials of Programming Languages*, *Let over Lambda*, *On Lisp*, and one more) I decided Christian Quinnec's *Lisp In Small Pieces* gave the clearest step-by-step introduction.

 Since I didn't know Lisp, my task was to translate what Quiennec wrote in his book into a language I *did* know: Javascript.
 Well,